|KISS Your Dinghy

 8. the Racing Rules of Sailing

-In addition to saving money and effort, I address the matter of priorities.
+In addition to helping folks save money and effort, I address the matter of priorities.
 How vividly I recall the light going on for me as Eric Twiname in Start to Win pointed out that boat speed and strategy do not always occupy the same positions in the racing hierarchy of needs, which changes depending on where you are sailing: On open water, priority 1 is speed; on small lakes, strategy takes top spot.
 Priorities in all areas of sailing are another thing that I address – from vast experience.
 It makes the sailing life simpler and less expensive to have the many things that need doing prioritized.
-Few of us can afford them all and in action, all of us often must pick and choose what is the most effort-effective.
+Few of us can afford them all, and in action, all of us often must pick and choose what is the most cost- and effort-effective.

 Target readership: All sailors except perhaps the total novice.